Chpodowock/Spacial_Analysis_For_Face_To_Face_Network/README.md

   - `<raw_contacts_folder>/`: store the raw contact data in the dedicated folder used in the sample data.
   - `tijs/`: contains the preprocessed *tij* files with enriched signature information.

-- For any new experiment, extend `main/data/experiments_config.json` with:
+- For any new experiment, extend and the plan/reader metadata at : `main/data/experiments_config.json` with:
   - the time offset
   - the plan/reader definitions used to map RFID readers to the floor plan.